Can’t find what you want? Email us and make a suggestion.

 Starting school is an exciting time for many families, but for some it can be particularly stressful, especially for those who have children with life-threatening allergies or anaphylaxis.
 Anaphylaxis is a generalised allergic reaction which often involves more than one body system (e.g. skin, respiratory, gastro-intestinal and cardiovascular).

 Some students attending BSPS are seriously at risk of anaphylactic shock should they swallow a number of different types of food, but particularly peanuts, tree nuts, nut products or egg.
 Touching such products or even breathing in the fumes can cause a reaction, sometimes a mild to moderate one, but sometimes the reaction can be life-threatening.

 Student attendance rolls are marked first thing each morning and after lunch.

-Students who arrive late to school sign in the office and collect a late pass.
+Students who arrive late to school sign in at the office using the Compass kiosk and collect a late pass.
 This pass is given to the teacher in the learning area.